 VISA– Visa is REQUIRED for travel to India.
-If you have time and want to apply for the traditional 10 year visa, allow yourself at least one month (or more, just to be safe) prior to your flight for processing.
-We recommend Travisa travel service for arranging your visa.
-Arrangements can also be made directly through your local Indian Embassy.
-The form you need to fill out is on the Indian Government Website.
-Complete, print, and sign this form and either ship it (along with the full requirements given explicitly on Travisa’s Website) or gather up all the materials required and visit your local embassy.
-Traditional 10 year visa costs $120. *NEW EASY* online e-Visa option is available.
-This visa can be applied for completely online, costs $100, and is valid for 1 year from your travel date with multiple entries into India.
+Online e-Visa option is available.
+This visa can be applied for completely online, costs $30-$80 depending on which country you come from, and has various time options such as 30 day, 1 year, or 5 year.
 You fill out the application at Indian Visa Online and will be emailed your visa which you must print and bring with you on your travels.
 This can be applied for with minimum of 4 days before traveling, as processing is fairly quick.
 However, we recommend doing it sooner rather than later.
 For further questions about Visa application, please contact us directly.
 To Print your E-Visa- go to the Indian Visa Website, select check status, and enter your ETA and passport numbers and click print status.
 Please print in color and bring a couple copies.

 PASSPORT – An obvious one for international travel.
 We recommend you to make a couple photo copies of your passport to bring along just in case- you never want to risk being stranded across the world with no way to return… you probably won’t use these but it doesn’t hurt to be extra safe!

 CLOTHES – Light, comfortable, modest clothing is optimal.
 Especially for women, because the culture there is so different, it is not recommended to bring tight, form fitting clothing.
 Save yourself the discomfort of harassing stares or situations by bringing loose, free fitting clothing, ideally with both your shoulders and knees covered for ladies.
 Trust us, it’s worth it.
-Some temples will require covered heads and or shoulders for both men and women, so bring some light scarves.
+Some temples will require covered heads and or shoulders for both men and women, so bring some light scarves (you can also buy these there).
 Keep in mind you will want to buy things there- great prices on super beautiful items, so pack light!
-Also- generally weather will be hot except in Dharamsala in the Himalayan Mountains.
+We will have access to laundry service at the hotels for an additional fee, and you can also wash your own clothes in the hotel if you bring some soap to do so (there is bar laundry soap that works well for this).
+We recommend bringing no more than a weeks worth of clothes because you will be able to wash them, and that helps you pack light.
+Also- generally weather will be hot except a light breeze in Rishikesh in the Himalayan Mountains.
 One sweater for there will be enough. 😉

 COMFORTABLE SHOES– Lots of walking and exploring to be done, make sure you have whatever keeps your feet happy!

-SMALL EASY TO CARRY PERSONAL BAG– Preferably with a zipper or something that closes effectively… Just to keep your rupees all in check 😉
+SMALL EASY TO CARRY PURSE– Preferably with a zipper or something that closes effectively… Just to keep your rupees all in check 😉

 HAND SANITIZER – YES!
 You will need it all the time.
 Trust us, bathrooms are not always in the best conditions and you will definitely want to purify.